 Sophomore English builds on the writing skills practiced in the freshman year, and examines a selection of poetry, fiction, and essays from American and British literature.
 The course will also introduce the student to discussion and critical analysis.
 Instruction in Standard English grammar will build on the knowledge gained during the freshman year.
 English II credit.
-Prerequisite: English I. First and second semester.
+Prerequisite: English I. First and second semesters.

-English as a Second Language I 1.0 unit/sem.
+English as a Second Language I

 English as a Second Language (ESL) classes I and II are designed for students who do not speak English as their first language.
 In this class, the students will be given the opportunity to increase their reading, writing, listening, and speaking skills in English communication.
 Students are given a placement test when they arrive, and will be expected to achieve sufficient English fluency and an 80% grade average in ESL before being allowed to take regular English classes.
-This class meets for two class periods five days a week during the fall semester in Andrews Academy.
+This class meets for two class periods five days a week during the fall semester.
 Two semesters of this class fulfill the Modern Language requirements for high school graduation, one credit each semester.

-English as a Second Language II 1.0 unit/sem.
+English as a Second Language II

 English as a Second Language II is a continuation of ESL I at a higher level.
 Students who passed ESL I will finish their Modern Language credits by taking ESL II.
 Upon successfully completing ESL I and II, an international student will be prepared to take the regular English classes.
-Two hours per day during the spring semester at Andrews Academy.
+Two hours per day during the spring semester.